ShaunMoloi/Attrition/README.md

 Key Attributes that contribute to attrition are:
 WorkModel, ExploreEdge Bank, Marriage Status, Job Level.

 Do note that the Model is currently working in progress as data constraints limit modelling capacity.
-Results are currently overfitting. i.e. ![image](https://github.com/ShaunMoloi/Attrition/assets/34385762/4ef00567-c3d2-4f31-9988-8202540c9e7d)
+Results are currently overfitting.
+A GAN i.e. ![image](https://github.com/ShaunMoloi/Attrition/assets/34385762/4ef00567-c3d2-4f31-9988-8202540c9e7d)

 Do note that with limited data, I applied an approach of using Generate Real-World Synthetic Data with CTGAN